Moeeeeed/Moeeeeed/README.md

 Hi there! 👋 Abdul Moeeed

-I am a 3rd-year Bachelor of Computer Science student passionate about software architecture, artificial intelligence, and building scalable applications.
+I am a 3rd-year Bachelor of Computer Science student passionate about , artificial intelligence, and building scalable applications.

   Currently Working On: